Around this time 20 years ago, God gave me a huge warning. He told me it was time to let go of my two closest friends. Wait…What!

 It is better to trust in the Lord than to put confidence in man.
 Psalm 118:8 KJV

 A year later, circumstances led to me spending less time with them though I continued communication.
 I noticed, as time passed, that my relationship with God had begun to grow exponentially during the increased time I was not spending with them.
 He also began to send people in my life that were just as supportive as my friends were during those tough times.
-God sent new friends that fed my spirit and helped me grow.
+God sent new friends who fed my spirit and helped me grow.
 Then, God was clear.
 The season had ended for the old friendships.
 The rest of my life journey was not to include them and it was time for them to get off this ride.
 The bus stopped here.

 It took some time for me to let them off.
 Through the years, one of them has shown up at stops along the way.
 I hate to admit that I have opened the door and let the person back on the bus a couple of times, if only for a little bit.
 Each time resulted in my regret.
-Recently, I almost open the door once again.
+Recently, I almost opened the door once again.
 Then I realized that I had no obligation to open the door to that friendship.
 My obligation is to obedience to God…first and always.
 So I decided to keep the door closed.
 I kept moving.
 Finally, I can say with confidence that I will not open that door again.

 Blessed is the man that walketh not in the counsel of the ungodly…But his delight is in the law of the LORD…And he shall be like a tree…that bringeth forth his fruit in his season… -Psalm 1:1-3